coinForRich/coin-for-rich/README.md

         mls: false
     }
     ```
+- Detailed documentation on this are to be written

+**Charts**
+- Real-time websocket (WS) chart and analytics charts are at `localhost:8000/view/wschart`
 ### Celery Flower
 Celery Flower (to monitor Celery tasks) is available at `localhost`, port `5566`
 ## Local Data Storage <a name="hacking_localdata"></a>
-Data for Postgres and Redis are stored in `./localdata`
+Data for Postgres and Redis are stored in `./local_data`
 ## Configurations <a name="hacking_configs"></a>
 - Configurations for variables used in all components: `./common/config/constants.py`
 - Configurations for fetchers: `./fetchers/config/constants.py`